FreeRADIUS InkBridge

 An attribute reference which will will be looped over.
 The reference can be to one attribute, to an array, a child, or be a subset of attributes.

 Alternatively, the <reference> can be a dynamic expansion function, such as %sql("SELECT …").
-When the reference is a dynamic expansion function, a <value-type> must be specified.
+When the reference is a dynamic expansion function, a <value-type> usually needs to be specified.

 Example of modifying values